WMD-group/ElementEmbeddings/AtomicEmbeddings/data/README.md

 The source code for Magpie can be found [here](https://bitbucket.org/wolverton/magpie/src/master/)

-The 21 dimensional embedding vector includes the following elemental properties:
+The 22 dimensional embedding vector includes the following elemental properties:

 <details>
-    <summary>Click to see the 21 properties</summary>
+    <summary>Click to see the 22 properties</summary>

+* Number;
 * Mendeleev number;
 * Atomic weight;
 * Melting temperature;